cgentry/sheetmusic/README.md

 * Always remember the last book and page and can re-open when you restart the program.

 The main program is set to default to PNGs for display purposes.
 It can convert PDFs, using ghostscript, into separate pages.
 A batch conversion can be started and the program will prompt for output names as each conversion finishes.

+# 0.5.2:
+Major changes:
+* Revised how scripts are run.
+* Making more scripts for previous coded functions: check PDF and backup.
+* Major cleanup on number of modules
+* Started making it conform to Python naming convention rather than mixing styles
+* Cleanup sections of old code
+TODO:
+* Finish cleanup of names
+* remove obsolete code that has been moved to scripts
+* Cleanup code and review - again.
+* Make 'build' versions to run on LINUX and MacOS (all testing currently on MacOS)
+* Add page notes

 # 0.4.2:
 Major changes:
 * Altered import to use script instead of hard code